jlab-hep/localdb-docs/docs/qcflow/nonelectricalbare.md

 QCHelper is GUI to upload QC results to localDB.

 !!!
 Warning
     Before stating to upload QC results, you need to pull the reference module's picture in `WorkDir/qc-helper/each_test/qc-vi`.
-Please confirm before stating GUI for QC-helper.<br>
+If you can not find `golden_module` in `qc-vi`, please download it from [indico](https://indico.cern.ch/event/1093086/).<br>

 ### 1. Start GUI